 Shareholders need a return on investment, but business works best when it creates value for a range of stakeholders.
 Customers, employees, suppliers and society at large contribute to the stakeholder fabric that enables a business to thrive.
 When a business embraces stakeholders it can enable more meaningful work for employees, enhance the economic potential of communities and increase profits for shareholders.

 Global prosperity requires us to look beyond quarterly profits toward long-term economic, social and environmental wellbeing.
 Business strategies that align in this way require careful planning, and a commitment to future generations.
 The U.N.
 Sustainable Development Goals offers an outline for businesses wanting to take part in a more prosperous, sustainable economy that includes a commitment to social responsibility and a return on capital.

 Companies come in all types and sizes, but they universally depend on well-functioning ecological systems.
 That’s because all food, water and materials that people consume daily derive from the natural world.
 Business has both an impact and dependency on these systems, and thus a vested interest in working with government and civil society to safeguard their future.
 Growing populations and threats to resource depletion increase the urgency.

 Leverage Markets to Address Societal Challenges

 Business is not responsible for all the world’s problems, but it must take part in solving them.
-When focused on social and environmental challenges, market systems can drive scalable solutions that add value and don’t rely solely on philanthropy.
-Government and civil society have roles to play, but many positive outcomes can be generated with financial incentives.
-Rising demand for responsibly made goods and services underscores the opportunity to make the world better while pursuing economic success.
+When focused on social and environmental challenges, market systems can help drive scalable solutions that add value, and don’t rely solely on philanthropy.
+Rising demand for responsibly-made goods and services underscores the opportunity to create a better world, while pursuing economic success.